Email: Chapter 44D, Article 7

 (6) A guardian or conservator is appointed for an individual serving as trustee.

-(b) If one or more cotrustees remain in office, a vacancy in a trusteeship need not be filled, unless otherwise provided in the terms of the trust instrument.
-A vacancy in a trusteeship must be filled if the trust has no remaining trustee.
+(b) If one or more cotrustees remain in office, a vacancy in a trusteeship need not be filled unless otherwise provided in the terms of the trust instrument.
+A vacancy in a trusteeship shall be filled if the trust has no remaining trustee.

 (1) By a person designated in the terms of the trust instrument to act as successor trustee;

-(2) By a person appointed by unanimous written agreement of the qualified beneficiaries; or
+(2) By a person appointed by a unanimous record of the qualified beneficiaries; or

 (3) By a person appointed by the court having jurisdiction of the trust.